Medically Reviewed By

 Important Facts About Stage 2 Lung Cancer

 - Stage 2 of lung cancer has two sub-stages: 2A and 2B.
 Stage 2B is split into two additional sub-stages: 2B1 and 2B2.
-The main difference between 2A and 2B is whether cells have spread to the lymph nodes near the lungs.
+The main difference between 2A and 2B is whether the lung cancer has spread to the lymph nodes near the lungs.

 - Stage 2 treatments include surgery, chemotherapy, immunotherapy and radiation.

 - The 5-year survival rate for stage 2 lung cancer is above 50%.

 - The main symptoms of stage 2 lung cancer are breathing issues, coughing, chest pain and a decreased appetite.

 Stage 2 lung cancer is one of the four stages of lung cancer that doctors diagnose after a fluid or tissue biopsy.
 Non-small-cell is the type of lung cancer found in 80% of lung cancer cases.